Disneytown

 Disneytown is a shopping, dining, and entertainment complex at the Shanghai Disney Resort in Pudong, Shanghai, China.
-It is the largest attraction of the resort outside of the parks, featuring many original and licensed market experiences.
 It is the Shanghai equivalent of other Disney Parks' major shopping centers, such as Downtown Disney.
-Unlike the Shanghai Disneyland park, Disneytown does not require a ticket to enter.

 Disneytown is located between the Disneyland park and the hotels on the property.
 It consists of five districts: Broadway Plaza, Broadway Boulevard, Spice Alley, Marketplace and Lakeshore.

+Tenants

-The main attraction is the 3,000-square-meter World of Disney Store.
+Disneytown has a 3,000-square-meter World of Disney Store.
 This "extraordinary retail experience" is inspired by a railroad roundhouse and offers thousands of products for sale inspired by and made exclusively for the Shanghai Disney Resort.
 Its assortment of items includes clothing, accessories, souvenirs, toys, collectibles, costumes, luggage, and pre-packaged food.
 It also specializes in personalized products and products specially made for collaboration with local artisans.

-Other tenants

-In addition to Disneytown's original store, the shopping complex has a wide array of other shopping, dining, and entertainment experiences.
+In addition to the World of Disney Store, the shopping complex has a wide array of other shopping, dining, and entertainment experiences.